 What form(s) does this medication come in?

-Each off-white, capsule-shaped, film-coated tablet, imprinted with "C625" on one side, contains 625 mg colesevelam hydrochloride.
+Each off-white, capsule-shaped, film-coated tablet, imprinted with "C625" on one side, contains 625 mg of colesevelam hydrochloride.
 Non-medicinal ingredients: tablet core: colloidal anhydrous silica, magnesium stearate, microcrystalline cellulose, and purified water; film-coating: diacetylated monoglycerides and hypromellose; printing ink: hypromellose, iron oxide black, and propylene glycol.

 Who should NOT take this medication?